melek002/LoanPrediction/README.md

 # 🏦 Loan Approval Prediction System

 Welcome to the **Loan Approval Prediction** project!
-This application allows users to submit personal and financial information to predict whether a loan will likely be **approved** or **rejected**, using a Machine Learning model.
+This application allows users to submit personal and financial information to predict, using a machine learning model, whether a loan will likely be **approved** or **rejected**.

 ---